learnpoint/learnpoint-api-docs/README.md

 * Added Phone2 (string?) to models StaffMember and FullStaffMember.
   * New scope for Phone2: learnpointbulkapi.phone2.read
 * Added StaffFunctions to FullStaffMember
-* Added CustomProperties to Group and FullGroup
+* Added ExtendedProperties to Group and FullGroup
 * Added Points to CourseDefinition
 * Added Subject to CourseDefinition